 2008-2012: Statistics, damning statistics…

-Even so, it would appear that mining companies haven't substantially benefited from these recondite and opaque financial ploys (and may be as suspicious of them as the majority of us).
+Even so, it would appear that mining companies haven't substantially benefited from these recondite and opaque financial ploys (and may well be as suspicious of them as the majority of us).

 Instead they continue to depend on three well-established funding recourses for the bulk of their "walls of money":